swanandM/OpenMpiCluster/README.md

 ### Git clone OpenMpiCluster repo
     git clone https://github.com/mk01github/OpenMpiCluster.git

-### Create the host_vars yml files for each server
-Each server has to have its own file in host_vars with its ansible inventory name as title.
-These files are used to determine some essential parameters while building the cluster.
-There are the files which are used to add users.
-Here is how they look like
+### To add more users edit the host_vars/hpc file
+This is a template file which we use to specify the names of users necessary.
+This file has some more parameters which are key in copying the key-pairs across the users in different serves.
+The hpc looks somthing like this.
     ---
     users:
        hpc_usr_1: